SpikeHD/AsciiVert/README.md

 There are currently two endpoints, `/image` and `/video`.

 ### /image
-To use the `/image` endpoint, you must send a `form-data` request with an image attached in the `files` field, and a resolution to convert to.
+To use the `/image` endpoint, you must send a `form-data` POST request with an image attached in the `files` field, and a resolution to convert to.

 Example: